-More strain and discomfort are felt in the hand that handles the paddle because the hand hits the ball continuously and serves as the recipient for the excess pressure exerted.
+More strain and discomfort are felt in the hand that handles the paddle because the hand hits the ball continuously and serves as the recipient of the excess pressure exerted.

 Besides that, avoid exerting too much pressure on the shoulder when playing.
 The body can utilize energy more effectively if it is sourced from the center of mass and then distributed evenly to other parts.

-Moreover, mastering your skill in a particular technique so that you do not apply it in the wrong way is another measure to avoid injury.
+Moreover, mastering your skill in a particular technique so that you do not apply it incorrectly is another measure to avoid injury.

-Always ensure your shoulders are in the correct posture while playing so that you are correctly balanced.
+Always ensure your shoulders are in the correct posture while playing to be correctly balanced.
 We spend many hours seated and gazing into televisions, laptops, or phones.
 With time we develop a slouching posture because of bending our backs inwards.